KasparEtter/ef1p/pages/email/email.md

 where the browser takes care of the authentication messages and the server sets the [session cookie](https://en.wikipedia.org/wiki/Session_(computer_science)#HTTP_session_token) on success.
 This is not likely to happen anytime soon, though.
-The trend rather goes towards replacing or supplementing password-based authentication with [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), for example with the [Web Authentication (WebAuthn)](https://en.wikipedia.org/wiki/WebAuthn) standard.
+The trend goes rather towards replacing or supplementing password-based authentication with [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), for example with the [Web Authentication (WebAuthn)](https://en.wikipedia.org/wiki/WebAuthn) standard.
-None of this is a problem for [mail clients](#mail-client) since their code isn't loaded from untrusted sources.
+None of this is a problem for [mail clients](#mail-client), though, since their code isn't loaded from untrusted sources.

 </details>